dbd-challenge/dbdc3/docs/getting_started.md

 After this getteing-started section, I hope you can get the idea of what to do.
 We, the organizers, hope that many good dialogue breakdown detection algorithms be submitted at the formal-run.

-See [this section](https://dbd-challenge.github.io/dbdc3/how_to_submit_runs) to how to submit runs at the formal-run.
+See [this section](https://dbd-challenge.github.io/dbdc3/how_to_submit_runs) to get information about how to submit your runs at the formal-run.